ao-space/platform-base/README.md

 ## Brief Introduction

-It can be said that the Space Service Platform of AO.space(SSP of AO.space) only provides the coordination and management of network resources (domain name, communication channel), so the data storage personal equipment belongs to private ownership.
-At the same time, the core functions of the SSP will be gradually open source and can be deployed privately.
-Personal devices can no longer rely on the official platform.
-Platform-Base is responsible to manage the SSP of AO.space.
+Platform Base is an open source project incubated and operated by the AO.space team (affiliated to the Intelligent Software Research Center of the Software Research Institute of the Chinese Academy of Sciences), with the goal of protecting the ownership of personal data and creating a personal centric digital space operating system.
+The AO.space platform only provides coordination and management of network resources (domain names, communication channels).
+The platform does not acquire or store any account data and user data, truly achieving that data is stored only in personal devices and fully owned by individuals.
+Platform-Base is the management side service of AO.space Platform.
+Meanwhile, the core functions of the space platform will gradually become open source and can be deployed privately, without relying on the official platform.

 ## System Architecture